BrokenFlame/Docs/Partner and Merchant Instructions to get a SFTP user setup.md

 4. If any automated services will be used to access the SFTP service.
 5. The public SSH Keys assoicated with the private SSH keys for each user or service account to is to access the SFTP site.

-If you have a public SSH key already, you may simply send the public key to your Dekopay contact, along with the details above.
-Your account will then be configured and you will be able to access the SFTP at sftp.dekopay.com using your username and private ssh key.
+If you have a public SSH key already, you may simply send the public key to your company contact, along with the details above.
+Your account will then be configured and you will be able to access the SFTP at sftp.<company_name>.com using your username and private ssh key.
 It is recommended that you use an SFTP client such as CyberDuck, Filezilla, or CuteFTP, however more advance command line alternatives are avilable.